 The role of PC’s

 PC’s types are common in the sense that many from every place in the realms, in every walk of life seek to make a fortune for themselves – leaving friends, family, home and hearth… and most die.
 Most common folk will see them as the source of trouble and potential concern.
-Items, adventure, travel, and violent encounters of the kind most PC’s seek out are something commoners wish to avoid.
+Items of power, adventure, perilous travel, and violent encounters of the kind of thing most adventurers seek out are something commoners wish to avoid.
 In some places, PC’s are overcharged, under-served, and even “ushered” out of town by angry citizens hoping to prevent the delicate local balance of power from being upset.
-Some PC’s will may a Patron (a Lady or Lord, or Institution; see Factions of Power) which give them authority and respect to avoid such local animosity.
+Some PC’s may have a Patron (a Lady or Lord, or Institution; see Factions of Power) which give them authority and respect to avoid such local animosity.

 Key Historical Events